 One of those lyrics which always got me confused, where the words for Streetfight.
 Musicwise this song is close to perfect, but it was always hard to me to take the following serious:

-et fight especially when it's on a weeknight.
+"I like to see a street fight especially when it's on a weeknight.
 I dont care who's wrong or who's right.
 I just wanna see a street fight.
 Walking down the street with my Big Mac out of nowhere someone gets whacked.

+I dont care if you're white or black.
 Start the violence.
 Fuck the facts.
 I don't care who's wrong or who's right, I just wanna see a street fight"

-it was really funny to see Breakdown live in New York last year, and when performing
+On a random note, it was really funny to see Breakdown live in New York last year, and when performing Streetfight kids were moshing with Bic Macs in their hand and offering them to Breakdowns vocalist.

 However, wisdom comes with time, and yesterday night it came clear that the above lyrics are amazingly true to me.